TommasoBelluzzo/MacroUO/README.md

 ## Requirements

-MacroUO can run on every machine equipped with Windows 7 or greater.
+MacroUO is platform-agnostic, therefore it can be used on both x86 and x64 environments.
+The solution model targets Visual Studio 2017 and the projects are compiled under .NET Framework 4.7.1, therefore it can run on every machine equipped with Windows 7 or greater.

 ## Usage